deanebarker/Denina-Sharp/README.md

     <p>My name is Annie.</p>

 Once the pipeline is configured, it stands ready for us to "throw" what ever we like down it.
-We could pass the entire text of "War and Peace down this same pipeline and it would come out.
+We could pass the entire text of "War and Peace" down this same pipeline and it would come out.

     <p>My name is Well, Prince, so Genoa and Lucca are now ...</p>